-In accordance with subregulation 9(3) of the Regulations, the Autonomous Sanctions (Designated Persons and Entities and Declared Persons-Libya) Amendment (Continuation of Effect) Instrument 2020 (the Instrument) amends the 2012 List to continue in effect the designations and declarations of 17 persons and the designations of eight entities that were continued in effect by the Minister on 14 February 2018.

-The Minister made the Instrument being satisfied that each of the 17 persons and the eight entities meet the current criteria set out in item 5 of the table in subregulation 6(1) and is:
+In accordance with subregulation 9(3) of the Regulations, the Autonomous Sanctions (Designated and Declared Persons-Myanmar) Amendment (Continuation of Effect) Instrument 2021 (the Instrument) amends the 2018 List to continue in effect the designations and declarations of five persons for targeted financial sanctions and travel bans.
+The Minister made the designations and declarations being satisfied that the individuals are current or former military officers of the rank of Brigadier-General or higher, and therefore meet the criteria set out in item 6 of subregulation 6(1).
+The Instrument also makes several minor technical drafting amendments.